maxdata/basic-components/README.md

 ## Vendoring Components

-The components in this project can be copied (vendored) directly into your project and customized further.
+The components in this project can be copied (vendored) directly into your project and customized further using [Copier](https://copier.readthedocs.io/en/stable/).
-Using a tool like [Copier](https://copier.readthedocs.io/en/stable/), you can copy and then update them later if needed.
+You can then customize them as needed.

 To vendor these components into your project using copier: